top of page

 EXECUTION - EVENT DETAILS AND TEAM COMPOSITION

 Competitors must bring their own drones.
 Drones must comply with the size, weight, and operational specifications outlined in the REC Foundation guidelines.
-Only the CoDrone EDU, CoDrone EDU JROTC Edition, or Parrot Mambo are permitted for competition.
-Teams are responsible for ensuring their drones are fully operational upon arrival.
-Drones must remain unmodified and
+While the official Competition Manual provides comprehensive details, here are key specifications:

 Approved Drone Models